TORONTO – Max Guttmann, who embodies the Canadian corporate dream, will face a major adjustment in giving up something he started from scratch.

 A destitute Holocaust survivor, he came to Canada, worked 100 hours a week to build Algood Casters, now a lucrative company, and then turned it over to his kids this year on the firm’s 25th anniversary.
 For Guttmann, it’s been a life of hope and hardship, of sacrifice and success.

-One of the Guttmann sons, 30-year-old Craig, Algood’s new president, remembers wishing to see more of his dad.
+One of the Guttmann sons, 30-year-old Craig, new president at Algood Casters, remembers wishing to see more of his dad.

 “Very often he would never come home for days, because he would be sleeping in the factory. “